-Common Stock Valuation and Stock-Based Compensation
+Stock-Based Compensation

-We maintain an equity incentive plan to provide long-term incentives for employees, consultants, and members of the board of directors.
+We maintain an equity incentive plan to provide long-term incentives for eligible employees, consultants, and members of the board of directors.
 The plan allows for the issuance of non-statutory and incentive stock options to employees and non-statutory stock options to consultants and directors.
+We also offer an employee stock purchase plan which allows participating employees to purchase shares of our common stock at a discount through payroll deductions.

-We recognize equity-based compensation expense for awards of equity instruments to employees and directors based on the grant date fair value of those awards in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, Stock Compensation ("ASC 718").
+We recognize equity-based compensation expense for awards of equity instruments to employees and directors based on the grant date fair value of those awards in accordance with ASC Topic 718, Stock Compensation ("ASC 718").
 ASC 718 requires all equity-based compensation awards to employees and directors, including grants of restricted shares and stock options, to be recognized as expense in the statements of operations and comprehensive loss based on their grant date fair values.
 We estimate the fair value of stock options using the Black-Scholes option pricing model.
+The fair value of each purchase under the employee stock purchase plan is estimated at the beginning of the offering period using the Black-Scholes option pricing model.
 We have not granted any restricted shares.
-We have not granted any share-based awards to our consultants.
+We have not granted any stock-based awards to our consultants.

 The Black-Scholes option pricing model requires the input of certain subjective assumptions, including (i) the expected share price volatility, (ii) the expected term of the award, (iii) the risk-free interest rate and (iv) the expected dividend yield.
 Due to the lack of a public market for the trading of our common stock and a lack of company-specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 The historical volatility is calculated based on a period of time commensurate with the expected term assumption.
 The group of representative companies have characteristics similar to us, including stage of product development and focus on the life science industry.
 We use the simplified method, which is the average of the final vesting tranche date and the contractual term, to calculate the expected term for options granted to employees and directors as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
-The risk-free interest rate is based on a Treasury instrument whose term is consistent with the expected term of the stock options.
+The risk-free interest rate is based on a U.S. government Treasury instrument whose term is consistent with the expected term of the stock options.
 We use an assumed dividend yield of zero as we have never paid dividends and have no current plans to pay any dividends on our common stock.